rdoix/Automate-Hardening-OS-and-SSH/README.md

 ## Module Description

-This Puppet module provides secure configuration of your base OS with hardening and is part of the [DevSec Hardening Framework](https://dev-sec.io).
+This Puppet module provides secure configuration of SSH & your base OS with hardening automatically

 ## Setup